evansbenj/2024_BIO722/6_Making_a_phylogenetic_tree_with_Stacks.md

 (Or you can go back to using Stacks and PopBam [here](https://github.com/evansbenj/BIO720/blob/master/5_more_on_Stacks.md)).

-Much in the same way that we used `Stacks` to export an input file for the program `Structure`, we can also use `Stacks` to export an input file for phylogenetic analysis.
+We can also use `Stacks` to export an input file for phylogenetic analysis.
 Let's try this now.

-Because this (again) takes a little while, Ben did it in advance using the following commands (You do not need to type these).
-First he went to the results directory from the complete dataset:

-`cd /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results`

-Then he made a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
+First please use your favorite text editor to make a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
 This tab-delimited file looks like this:

 ```
 PF515_sorted    population_1